-Land and expand: Once your organization’s system has been breached, ransomware is built to expand quickly, locking down as much of your system as possible.
-Ransomware can be programmed to search for critical files locally, on the network, and in the cloud.
+Land and expand: Once your organization’s systems have been breached, ransomware can effectively shut your organization down.
+Ransomware can be programmed to search for critical files locally, on your networks, and in the cloud.
 It can contact command and control services, and finally, it can utilize access to spread to other machines.
-With Office 365 and other cloud apps, ransomware can easily propagate through sharing.
-Collaboration tools such as SharePoint Online and OneDrive for Business can inadvertently spread ransomware across multiple users, systems, and shared documents.
-The impact can be full access to your organization’s data, email, and potential data leaks or data destruction.
+With cloud-based applications such as Office 365 email, or collaboration tools such as SharePoint Online and OneDrive for Business, ransomware can proliferate at compute speed across multiple users, systems, and shared files.
+As a result, cybercriminals can gain full access to your organization’s data and email, and potentially destroy or harvest data.

 Encrypt and ransom: Finally, ransomware, unlike other types of malware, will encrypt your files or lock down your system.
 Infected end user devices will receive a message that their data is being held ransom.
-Hackers typically demand payment in cryptocurrency to unlock or release victims’ systems and data.
-However, there is no guarantee that the hacker has not damaged your data or will return control to your organization.
-Often as not, your data is destroyed and inaccessible even after ransom has been paid.
+Cybercriminals typically demand payment in cryptocurrency to unlock or release victims’ systems and data.
+Some cybercriminals, such as those behind the SamSam attacks, use a payment strategy designed to make it seem reasonable to pay the ransom in exchange for access, and have generally chosen to “honor” their criminal bargain with their victims.
+However, there is never a guarantee that a cybercriminal has not damaged your data or will return control to your organization.
+In many cases, your data is destroyed and inaccessible even after ransom has been paid.

 Data Protection and Office 365

-With the number of 4,000 attacks per day looming in the back of your mind, how do you successfully prevent ransomware from breaching your organization?
-There is no silver bullet or single solution to protect you.
-For Office 365 and other cloud apps Spanning recommends a layered approach.
+It’s clear that ransomware risk reduction is imperative.
+For Office 365 and other cloud apps, Spanning recommends a layered approach.
 The NIST Cybersecurity Framework is a great place to start if you don’t already have a plan in place.
 The three pillars highlighted below are most crucial and require evaluation when moving your critical business data to a SaaS application.
-End user training is also critical, as end users are often the “malware gateway” into your organization.
+End user training is also critical, as end users can become a “malware gateway” into your organization.

-It’s vital to have healthy processes in place to protect critical business data before an attack happens.
-Implementing a trusted backup and recovery solution is a proactive means of protecting your data and your organization’s productivity from cyber-attacks such as the Cerber ransomware attack.
-If you do suffer an attack, your organization must be able to get back up and running quickly.
+It’s vital to have tested processes in place to protect critical business data before an attack happens.
+Implementing a trusted backup and recovery solution is a proactive means of protecting your data and your organization.
+If you do suffer an attack, your organization must be able to recover quickly.
 Backup solutions such as Spanning Backup for Office 365 can restore your critical business data to the last ‘clean’ version before the attack occurred.
 This restore capability also minimizes the hefty cost of employee downtime as well as eliminates the need to pay ransom.

 Spanning Backup for Office 365 provides enterprise-class protection for Mail, SharePoint, OneDrive for Business and Calendars.
-Think of it this way: most ransomware is not preventable, and new strains are identified every month.
-End users will always make mistakes, so even with employee security training, you are not 100% guarded against an employee accidentally clicking on what appears to be a legitimate update, macro, or email.
+Think of it this way: many ransomware attacks are not preventable, given the ongoing increase in new variants.
+System vulnerabilities will be exploited.
+End users will always make mistakes, no matter how well-trained.
 And if you are attacked, there is no guarantee your data will be recoverable or returned to you.